AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When You’ll Need One

-1. Purchase and maintain minimum limits.
-In Florida, that equals $10,000 property damage liability per crash and $10,000 PIP per person per crash.
-After you purchase an insurance policy, you will need to file an SR-22 form for three years from your suspension date through your insurance company.
+An SR-22 is a certified document which proves that you have minimum liability insurance for your vehicle.
+In Florida, that’s $10,000 property damage liability per crash, and $10,000 PIP per person per crash.
+Generally, you will need to file your SR-22 for three years.

-Unlike most states, Florida requires an FR-44 for DUI convictions — not an SR-22, as with other accidents.
-For convictions after Oct.
-1, 2007, you must obtain an FR-44 form providing bodily injury liability coverage of $100,000 per person and $300,000 per accident and property damage liability of $50,000.3 These requirements apply to both in-state and out-of-state drivers.
+Unlike most states, Florida requires an FR-44 for DUI convictions.
+An FR-44 form certifies you hold bodily injury liability coverage of $100,000 per person and $300,000 per accident and property damage liability of $50,000.2 These requirements apply to both in-state and out-of-state drivers.
 Note that this is more than the minimum coverage requirement in Florida, reflecting the severity of the conviction.
-Anyone convicted of an alcohol-related offense before Oct.
-1, 2007, requires an SR-22.

-In the event of multiple offenses, your insurance company will not need to report an SR-22 and an FR-44 for the same person.
+In the event of multiple offenses, your insurance company will not need to file both an SR-22 and an FR-44.
 Rather, an FR-44 will cover both limits.
 Whichever one you need, you must file it within 15 working days of issuance.

 How to Submit an SR-22 in Florida